tangshuang/tyshemo/docs/type.md

 List items' length is not stable, a List can contains any amount items.
 But a Tuple should have stable length.

-List items should match given types in order, and the overflowed ones should match one of the given types.
+List items can match any of the given types.
-Tuple items should match the data type on each index.
+Tuple items should match the data type at each place.

 ### Enum

 An Enum is a set of values from which the given value should pick.

 ```js
 const ColorType = new Enum(['red', 'white', 'green'])